Vonng/pigsty/docs/r-sop.md

 A new [business user](c-pgdbuser.md#user) can be created in an existing database via [`pgsql-createuser.yml`](p-pgsql.md#pgsql-createuser).

 Business users are usually those used by software programs in a production environment, and users who need to access the database through connection pools **must** be managed in this way.
-Other users can be created and managed using Pigsty or can be maintained and managed by the users themselves.
+Other users can be created and managed using Pigsty or can be maintained and managed.

 ```bash
 # Create a user named test in the pg-test cluster